 If you support others financially, think about how they would manage if you passed away.
+Could they continue paying for a mortgage or would they have to sell a family home and move?

 This is definitely the most ideal situation to be in, but freak accidents can happen to anyone, regardless of age and fitness.

 Getting life insurance can offer you peace of mind against the unexpected happening.
+It’s also cheaper the younger you are.